 Capitalization of earnings.
 This method attempts to value a business by estimating an acceptable rate of return on a purchaser’s investment in light of the risk associated with the particular business, and then applying such a rate of return to the anticipated earnings stream of the business, based on its average net earnings (after operating expenses) over the last few years.
 Any potential buyers would obviously be looking at a rate of return on their investment well in excess of the rate of return on a much safer alternative, such as a certificate of deposit or a blue-chip stock.
 Rates of 20% or more are not uncommon for small closely held businesses.

 An interesting variation on capitalization of earnings is known as the excess earning method.
-This method, frequently used when a business has substantial receivables, inventory, property, and equipment, seeks to separate a desired rate of return on a company’s tangible assets from its total earnings in order to derive “excess earnings.”
+This method, frequently used when a business has substantial receivables, inventory, property, and plant and equipment, seeks to separate a desired rate of return on a company’s tangible assets from its total earnings in order to derive “excess earnings.”
 The excess earnings is then multiplied by a factor (the higher the risk, the larger the factor), and this amount is then added to the fair market value of the tangible assets to determine the purchase price.

-A Buy/sell agreement can be an effective tool to allow a business to continue after a triggering event.
+A Utah Buy-sell agreement can be an effective tool to allow a business to continue after a triggering event.
 A buy-sell agreement funded with life insurance can, in the event of death of an owner, provide the surviving owners the funds necessary to meet the terms of the agreement.
 Executing a carefully planned buy-sell agreement will assure owners in a closely held business that their interest in the business they built is secure regardless of any unforeseen circumstances.
 In many cases this can be accomplished without putting excessive strain on the business’s cash flow, ensuring that the business and its remaining owners continue to succeed as well.
 The actual decision to implement a Buy/sell agreement is a planning decision that should include the owners and their professional advisors.